 Skip to main content

 Spending the holidays in Norway?
-Here’s everything you need to know

 1. I’m dreaming of a white Christmas.
 Where can I find snow?

-The southern regions and Fjord Norway are more of a gamble – you’ll probably have to head inland to have a good shot at snow.
+The southern regions and Fjord Norway are more of a gamble – so you’ll probably have to head inland to have a good shot at snow.

 If you’d like a thorough overview of snow at specific locations, visit the weather site Yr.no.
 For snow reports that focus more on skiing, Fnugg has got you covered.
+How best to enjoy the snow?
+Go skiing, of course!

 Just pick a direction.
 Norway is so full of wonderful Christmas markets that you could probably survive most of December on a diet of nothing but gingerbread cookies and mulled wine.